jamiehenzy/Genome_analysis_Explore/4_Mapping_tutorial.md

 ## Don't forget!
 + README file
-+ no extraneous lines of text (limit output to 10 lines max)
++ no extraneous lines of text
 + permissions set so that I can access everything
 + clean front porch